 Staff who take photographs of scenes that include pupils need to remain sensitive to any pupils who for whatever reason appear uncomfortable, and should recognise the potential for such activities to raise concerns or lead to misunderstandings.
 Due regard should always be given to safeguarding the privacy, dignity and interests of pupils.
 Although in most circumstances it is clearly not practicable to obtain consent from every pupil who might appear in a photograph, great care should be taken when photographing pupils without their knowledge.
 Photographs of pupils should never be taken 'in secret'.
 It is not appropriate for staff to take photographs of children for their personal use, and photographs of pupils taken in school or on school activities should be uploaded onto the school's site and then deleted from any personal media.
 Staff should ensure that any images are also deleted from any cloud storage they may also use.
-Where a member of staff wishes to retain a photograph for personal use, for example at a special event involving the member of staff that should be recorded and agreed by the member of staff's line manager.
+Where a member of staff that should be recorded and agreed by the member of staff's line manager.

-Data Protection Good Practice Note: Taking Photographs in Schools - ICO, October 2007.
+&lt;sup>10 Data Protection Good Practice Note: Taking Photographs in Schools - ICO, October 2007.

 Available online at www.ico.gov.uk > For organisations > Topic specific guides > Education > Taking photos in schools.